Second Passports

 There are four options available:

 1. Sustainable Island State Contribution (SISC).
-A non-refundable donation of $250,000 qualifies a single applicant for citizenship.
-For a main applicant and their opposite-sex spouse, the required donation is $300,000, or $350,000 for a main applicant, spouse, and up to two additional dependents.
-Each additional dependent up to age 18 requires another $50,000 donation.
-Each additional dependent over 18 costs another $75,000.
+A non-refundable donation of $250,000 qualifies a family of up to four members to citizenship.
+Each additional dependent up to age 18 requires an additional $25,000 donation.
+Each additional dependent over 18 costs an additional $50,000.

-All options require the payment of due diligence fees of $10,000 for the main applicant and $7,500 for each dependent 16 years old or older along with professional fees of $15,000 or more.
-Applicants aged 16 or over must also submit to a mandatory interview and pay a $1,000 interview fee.
+All options require the payment of due diligence fees of $10,000 for the main applicant and $7,500 for each dependent 16 years old or older.
+The main applicant must also submit to a mandatory interview and pay a $1,000 interview fee.
+There is also a $250 application fee and $255 passport fee, both of which apply per applicant.

 Table Summary